Saltfarmer/BBC-recommendation-system/README.md

 ![image](img-3.png)

-The second part is where when the user gives their transparency and control.
+The second part is where when the user gives their transparency and autonomy.
 The transparency part is when the user already explained how is the recommendation system going to work.
-And then the user could choose a specific value and control how many clusters did they choose on K-means clustering.
-Later o,n it will show another sample of clustered data.
+And then the user could choose a specific value and autonomy how many clusters did they choose on K-means clustering.
+Later on it will show another sample of clustered data.

 ![image](img-4.png)